costinm/krun/README.md

 - iptables will not be set
 - envoy (if found) will run with the current UID
 - all files will be created relative to current dir instead of root dir.
+- envoy will be started with interception mode NONE.

-In this mode Istio can't capture traffic - however it can work in 'whitebox' mode, using HTTP_PROXY environment variable to capture HTTP and Sidecar API for forwarding local ports to services.
+In this mode Istio can't capture traffic - it works in 'whitebox' mode, using HTTP_PROXY environment variable to capture HTTP and Sidecar API for forwarding local ports to services.

+It currently requires MeshConfig HttpProxyPort to be set - in 1.12 this will be automatically set for the workload, no need for global config (PR#...)

+Non-root mode is useful in Docker environments where iptables and/or running as root are not possible.
+For example CI/CDs, current CloudRun VMs (minivm supports iptables), developer machine.

 ## Authentication

+Connection to K8S and Istiod will authenticate using:

+- metadata server or GOOGLE_APPLICATION_CREDENTIALS for GKE
+- an existing KUBECONFIG or $HOME/kube/config

+In the first case, the Google Service Account requires the appropriate permissions.

+# Configuration options and defaults

 ## GKE support

 When running on a GCP VM, CloudRun instance or a VM with access to downloaded Google Service Account credentials, the library can get the APIserver URL and certificate, and create a kube config file.

 Credentials can be provided by a local metadata server or downloaded service account.
 The SA must have the correct IAM permissions.

-- `CLUSTER` - name of the GKE or Hub cluster
+- `CLUSTER_NAME` - name of the GKE or Hub cluster
-- `LOCATION` - if specified, will look for a GKE cluster in that location.
-Otherwise will use Hub.
--

-## Anthos Connect Gateway

-This also works for GKE Connect Gateway, for private or non-GKE clusters registered in the hub.

-# Configuration options and defaults

-## K8S Cluster

-krun uses environment variables to identify the K8S cluster to associate with.

-- PROJECT_ID
-- CLUSTER_LOCATION
-- CLUSTER_NAME

-Alternatively, it can use

-- KUBECONFIG
-- ${HOME}/.kube/config
+- `CLUSTER_LOCATION` - optional, if specified, zone or region of the GKE cluster.
+By default metadata server is used to find the region of the workload, and the cluster is looked for in the same region.
+- `PROJECT_ID` - optional, the project of the GKE cluster.
+By default metadata server is used (same project as the workload)

-For authentication it can use the metadata server or GOOGLE_APPLICATION_CREDENTIALS
+For authentication metadata server or GOOGLE_APPLICATION_CREDENTIALS will be used.

+Work in progress to support Hub and the Hub connector.

+## K8S namespace mapping

+The workload needs to know the namespace and KSA.

+- `WORKLOAD_NAMESPACE`
+- `WORKLOAD_NAME` - it will default to the same value with WORKLOAD_NAMESPACE
+- `WORKLOAD_SERVICE_ACCOUNT` - default is "default"

+If the workload runs in CloudRun and namespace/name are not set, K_SERVICE can be used to infer the namespace and name, will be parsed as [$VERSION--]$WORKLOAD_NAMESPACE[-$WORKLOAD_NAME]

-# Local debugging
+## Local debugging

-When running on a local docker, since metadata server is not available we need to specify a larger set of configs:
+When running on a local docker or dev machine, since metadata server is not available:

-- PROJECT_ID, PROJECT_NUMBER, CLUSTER_LOCATION, CLUSTER_NAME
-- GOOGLE_APPLICATION_CREDENTIALS
+- GOOGLE_APPLICATION_CREDENTIALS must be set and the content must be mounted/available
--
+- CLUSTER_LOCATION and PROJECT_ID are required
+- WORKLOAD_NAMESPACE or K_SERVICE are required